codingfordummies911/EA-MT4/README.md

 # EA-MT4
-Expert Advisors and indicators for MetaTrader 4
+Awesome Expert Advisor for MT4 - Expert Advisors and indicators for MetaTrader 4